High-order adaptive time discretisation of one-dimensional low-Mach reacting flows: a case study of solid propellant combustion: Formulation of a semi-discrete unsteady solid propellant combustion model

-A few remarks may be useful.
-First, in this one-dimensional framework, the momentum equation is redundant, as the mass flow rate spatial variation is already determined by the continuity equation from the $\rho$ temporal evolution, which itself is known from the temporal variations of $T$ and $Y_{\indexspecies}$ and the thermodynamic pressure $P$ through the equation of state \cref{eq:base:idealgaslaw}.
-Hence $\rho$, although its time derivative is specified by the continuity equation, is not a true variable.
+Note that, in this one-dimensional framework, the momentum equation is redundant, as the mass flow rate spatial variation is already determined by the continuity equation from the temporal evolution of $\rho$, which itself is known from the temporal variations of $T$ and $Y_{\indexspecies}$ and the thermodynamic pressure $P$ through the equation of state \cref{eq:base:idealgaslaw}.
+Hence $\rho$ is not a true variable, although its time derivative is specified by the continuity equation.
 As we will see further on in Section \ref{section:natureDAE}, the continuity equation only acts as a constraint that determines the velocity field.
-The momentum equation could be used to determine the hydrodynamic pressure field, however it is known that this pressure perturbation is of the order of $\mathrm{Ma}^2$, with $\mathrm{Ma}$ the Mach number.
-In solid propellant flames, the Mach number is typically of the order of $10^{-3}$, hence the pressure perturbation can be completely neglected.

-Second, the variable change we have performed is not a change of reference frame, therefore no inertial body forces appear.
-Indeed the gas-phase velocity $\ucomplet$ is still the one observed in the original Galilean reference frame.
-We see that all the convective terms involve $(\ucomplet+\regSpeed)$ and $\ucomplet$ never appears on its own.
-Consequently in the rest of the paper we replace it with $u = \ucomplet + \regSpeed$, which is the gas velocity relative to the interface.
-Furthermore, using the gas mass flow rate $\massflux = \rho u$ further simplifies the notations.

-Third, all the partial differential equations presented above are in conservative form, which we will rely on for the finite volume discretisation.
-However, for the theoretical analysis, we will replace equation \cref{eq:base:enthalpy} for the enthalpy $h$ with the simpler non-conservative equation for the temperature, allowing for a more direct analysis:

-The interface thermal balance equation \cref{eq:base:BCs:interfaceBilanH} is also replaced by an equivalent equation for the temperature $T$:

-with $\Qpyro$ the heat of reaction associated with the pyrolysis and gasification processes (surface reactions), which depends on the temperature $T_\surface$ and surface mass fractions $Y_{\surface,\indexspecies}$.
+Including the momentum equation would only be necessary for two- or three-dimensional flow models, requiring the hydrodynamic pressure field to be computed for the solution of the velocity field.